 Black Tiger Shrimp- Market is steady.

-Warm Water Lobster Tails- Market is steady to firmer.
-Inventories are light for current demand.
+White Shrimp- Market is steady to weaker.
+Inventories are good for current demand.

-North American Lobster Tails- Market is steady to firmer.
-Inventories are light and putting upward pressure on the market.
+Salmon- Market is steady to firmer.
+Demand is improved over prior weeks and is putting upward pressure on the market.

 Tilapia- Market is steady.